At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience and skills related to geotechnical and geoenvironmental engineering.
 Emphasise any projects or coursework that demonstrate your understanding of ground investigations and contaminated land risk assessment.

-Craft a Strong Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the company.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the company.
 Mention specific reasons why you want to work with them, such as their commitment to client collaboration and environmental safety.

 Highlight Communication Skills: Since excellent written and oral communication skills are essential for this position, provide examples in your application where you've successfully communicated complex information, whether through reports or presentations.